Skip to main content

 How to Sear Steaks Like a Restaurant Chef

-After 21+ years in restaurant kitchens, including my time as Kitchen Manager at Mellow Mushroom, I've seared thousands of steaks.
+After 24 years in restaurant kitchens, including high-volume operations, I've seared thousands of steaks.
 Here's exactly how we achieve that perfect crust every single time.

 The Restaurant Reality